All Episodes

 I haven't seen any evidence that John Ashcroft is interested in elective office at all.

-That's right, a man of legend, living legend, way of life, doctor of democracy, truth detector, utilizing talent on loan from God.
+A man of legend, living legend, way of life, doctor of democracy, truth detector, utilizing talent on loan from God.

-All right, this is hilarious.
+All right, this is Hilarion.

 AP story.

-It was just a few hours later, another story crossed the wires.
+It was just a few hours later another story crossed the wires.

-Democrats nix idea of military budget cuts.
+Democrats Nick's idea of military budget cuts.

-Just hours after floating the idea of cutting 20 billion dollars from President Bush's 142 billion dollar request for military operations in Iraq and Afghanistan.
+Just hours after floating the idea of cutting $20 billion from President Bush's $142 billion request for military operations in Iraq and Afghanistan, Senate Budget Committee Chairman Kent Conrad was overruled by fellow Democrats on Thursday.

 Now, here we have it's less than three months since they won the election.

-Get us out of Iraq, cut the funding.
+Get us out of Iraq.

 The American people want to bring them home.